-To stop the machine, depress the clutch and brake pedals, disengage the power take off (PTO), and turn the ignition key to off.
-Also set the parking brake if you leave the machine unattended; refer to Setting the Parking Brake, page 16.
-Remember to remove the ignition and KeyChoice keys.
+To stop the machine, depress the clutch and brake pedals, disengage the power take off (PTO), and turn the ignition key to "OFF" to stop the engine.
+Also set the parking brake if you leave the machine unattended; refer to Setting the Parking Brake, page 11.
+Remember to remove the ignition and "keychoice" keys.